-Mix eggs and flour in Kitchen Aid with paddle to form a firm dough.
-Take out and knead on bench if necessary.
-Wrap in plastic wrap and leave on bench to rest for 30 minutes or refrigerate for 3 hours.
+Mix eggs and flour in Kitchen Aid with a paddle to form a firm dough.
+Take out and knead on the bench if necessary.
+Wrap in plastic wrap and leave on the bench to rest for 30 minutes or refrigerate for 3 hours.

 For tortellini cut into 10 cm squares.
 Fill with ricotta and shape.
 Cook in salted boiling water for four minutes.

-Blend ricotta in blender until smooth and add salt if needed.
+Blend ricotta in a blender until smooth and add salt if needed.

 Cherry tomato mix